October 1, 2025

 Branding for Break by Alex Gibon

 Break is a travel agency offering travelers a way to experience the world in a meaningful and authentic way.
-I really like the breakdown of the B logo and how Alex was able to incorporate the shape of the B and a backpack.
+I love the breakdown of the B logo and how Alex incorporated the shape of the B and a backpack.

 Designing Brick by Brick